Raleigh Car Accident Lawyer

 The most common causes of car accidents in North Carolina are alcohol consumption, speeding, and distracted driving.
 A distracted driver may not notice a car changing lanes ahead fast enough to slow down and prevent an accident.
 Alcohol impairs a driver’s judgment and ability to safely operate a vehicle, and a DWI/DUI offense can lead to significant legal penalties as well as civil claims from anyone injured by the drunk driver.
 Speeding and aggressive driving can also cause accidents, so it’s crucial for Raleigh drivers to stay vigilant and attentive at all times on the road.

-Getting Help – Call Riddle & Brantley Today!
+Need Help?
+Call a Riddle & Brantley Raleigh Car Accident Lawyer Today!

 Proving negligence in any type of personal injury case is difficult, so injured Raleigh drivers need legal representation they can trust to handle these claims.
-The car accident attorneys at Riddle & Brantley have the experience and resources to handle the toughest car accident claims.
+The Raleigh car accident lawyers at Riddle & Brantley have the experience and resources to handle the toughest car accident claims.
 Contact our team today to schedule a free consultation with one of our Raleigh personal injury attorneys.
 After we review the details of your case, we can let you know what type of claim you may have.